 The accompanying unaudited consolidated financial statements of the Company are presented in conformity with U.S. GAAP for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Articles 6, 10 and 12 of Regulation S-X. Accordingly, certain disclosures accompanying annual financial statements prepared in accordance with U.S. GAAP are omitted.
 In the opinion of management, the unaudited consolidated financial results included herein contain all adjustments, consisting solely of normal recurring accruals, considered necessary for the fair presentation of financial statements for the interim periods included herein.
 The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the operating results to be expected for the full year.
-Also, the unaudited financial statements and notes should be read in conjunction with the audited financial statements and notes and assumptions that affect the amounts and disclosures reported in the financial statements and accompanying notes.
+Also, the unaudited financial statements and notes should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2020.
+Financial statements prepared on a U.S. GAAP basis require management to make estimates and assumptions that affect the amounts and disclosures reported in the financial statements and accompanying notes.
 Such estimates and assumptions could change in the future as more information becomes known, which could impact the amounts reported and disclosed herein.